b-berry/rambling-enterprise/zee/README.md

 ## QQ2: Are there any other languages you have significant experience in?

 > I am very confortable in the Bash environment as well as Python scripting.
 I am often writing [tools](https://github.com/b-berry/b-berry-bin) to automate and/or fascilitate everyday tasks on my workstation.
-If I have to do something more than 7 times, I would prefer to start automating sucn an activity.
+If I have to do something more than 7 times, I would prefer to start automating such an activity.

 ## QQ3: Can you describe your Chef and packaging experience?